Arm Exercises for Strengthening

 Other Arm Exercises for Strengthening

-The above exercises are just some examples of simple arm exercises.
-Strengthening can be performed in many different ways including using one's own body weight, bars, weighted balls, machines, tubing, and more for resistance.
-Consult with your therapist to learn other ways to do strengthening activities.
 Using a personal trainer to learn strengthening exercises is an option as well if given the okay by your physician.
 To find a personal trainer who has experience in working with clients with health risks or physical limitations, look for a ACSM/NCHPAD Certified Inclusive Fitness Trainer (CIFT).
 These professionals can be found via a search at the ACSM Pro Finder website (make sure to look for CIFT trainer in search options).